m-soro/Business-Analytics/Data-Visualization/L1-Intro-to-Data-Visualization/README.md

 ![image](./Misc/016.png)

 It can also be calculated in **Excel** and other spreadsheet applications using **CORREL(col1, col2)**, where col1 and col2 are the two columns you are looking to compare to one another.

+The closer the correlation coefficient to 1 and -1 the stronger the relationship.